Anweshasen98/Anweshasen98/README.md

-As an enthusiast in data analysis and ML modeling, I exhibit a fervent drive to harness the transformative capabilities of technology.
-With proficiency across diverse sectors, I excel in rigorous data analysis and visualization, complemented by expertise in object detection, image processing, and computer vision tasks within the AI/ML realm.
-My significant contributions to research, internships, and active participation in conferences and workshops underscore my dedication to the field.
+A committed MSc student in Applied Artificial Intelligence at Cranfield University, Anwesha exhibits a fervent drive to harness the transformative capabilities of technology.
+With proficiency across diverse sectors, she excels in rigorous data analysis and visualization, complemented by expertise in ML Modelling, Prediction/Forecasting, Pattern Recognition, Object Detection, Image
+Processing and Computer Vision tasks within the AL/ML realm.
+Her significant contributions to research, internships, and active participation in conferences and workshops underscore her dedication to the field.